- Marilyn Akins, email@example.com

 - Bill Snyder, email@example.com

-eMentors will be evaluated by the Assistant Dean for Distance Learning with assistance from the Online Facilitators.
-The evaluation process will include feedback from the new faculty advised by the eMentor, entries from the eMentor's log and an eMentor self-assessment.
+eMentors will be evaluated by the Assistant Dean for Online Learning.
+The evaluation process will include feedback from the faculty advised by the eMentor, entries from the eMentor's log and an eMentor self-assessment.

 Serving as an eMentor is counted as Educational Leadership.
-The amount assigned is typically 1-3% depending on the number of new faculty the eMentor advises.
+The amount assigned is typically 1-3% depending on the number of faculty the eMentor advises and other assignments the eMentor takes on.
 The exact percentage will be determined in consultation with the eMentor's division Assistant Dean.

-Every Spring, a call will go out for faculty to serve as eMentors for the following academic year.
+Every Spring a call will go out for faculty to serve as eMentors for the academic year.
 Applicants will be asked to submit an eMentor Application.
-The application will be reviewed by the Assistant Dean with input from the Online Facilitators and the applicant's Program/Area Coordinator and Division Assistant Dean.
+The application will be reviewed by the Assistant Dean and the applicant's Program/Area Coordinator and Division Assistant Dean.